Are you deficient in zinc?

 6 medium Oysters, has approximately 32 milligrams of Zinc.

-291% of the daily RDI.
+291% of your daily goals.

 -